Community Grants Policy and Application Forms

 Scroll to #jack-ratcliffe-commitment-to-community-award

-Jack Ratcliffe Commitment to Community Award - Nominations are now CLOSED
+Jack Ratcliffe Commitment to Community Award

 The Jack Ratcliffe Commitment to Community Award was developed in 2020 to honour a person or persons who has made or is making a significant contribution to making Kimberley “A good place to be,” through their time, actions, dedication, and/or talents.
 Named after inaugural award recipient, Jack Ratcliffe, the award will be presented yearly to an eligible individual or individuals who selflessly enhance the quality of life for the community and its residents.